County of Santa Barbara

 services in an amount not to exceed $48,261.00; and

-c) Determine that the above recommended actions are government funding mechanisms or other
+c) Determine that the above recommended actions are government funding mechanisms or

-result in a potentially significant physical impact on the environment and is therefore not a project
+project that may result in a potentially significant physical impact on the environment and is

-under the California Environmental Quality Act (CEQA) pursuant to Section 15378(b)(4) of the
+therefore not a project under the California Environmental Quality Act (CEQA) pursuant to

-CEQA Guidelines.
+Section 15378(b)(4) of the CEQA Guidelines.

 A-22)